 Next, enter the name for the application and click on Register Application.

 Now, under the Register an Application, we name the app, then choose the domain it will be run on, and then finally, enter the path to the application itself.
 In this case, the name will be python_test.
 The domain will be the thisisatestingwebsite.com account, and the path will be /home/thisisatest/python_test.
 We have also selected “Development” under the Deployment Mode.

 Save this application by clicking on the Deploy button.

 Now, we can load this application in a browser window by entering the URL where the app was created.
 That’s all there is to it!

 Get Started Today!

 Are you looking to begin pushing your web apps to a staging or production environment and need a solid platform to build on?
 Look no further as Liquid Web has you covered!
-Check out our line of VPS or dedicated servers today.
+Check out our line of VPS or Cloud Dedicated servers today.
 We can get you on the right path to owning your own development servers today!
 As a side note, this would also be useful in a HIPAA compliant hosting solution.